Dean: Vincent C. Alfonso

 Programs of Study

 Additionally there is a Teacher Certification program that enables students to obtain initial (Residency) certification.
-The School also offers initial and advanced certification for school counselors, and school administrators at the graduate level.
-More information on these programs can be found in the graduate catalogue.
+The School also offers initial and advanced certification for teachers, school counselors, and school administrators at the graduate level.
+Further information on these programs can be found in the graduate catalog.

-All degree programs and certification programs in the School of Education are accredited by the National Council for Accreditation of Teacher Education (NCATE), a specialized accrediting board recognized by the Council for Higher Education and the Secretary of the U.S. Department of Education and fully approved by the Washington State Professional Educators Board (PESB).
+All teacher preparation degree programs and elementary, secondary, and advanced certification programs in the School of Education are accredited by the National Council for Accreditation of Teacher Education (NCATE), a specialized accrediting board recognized by the Council for Higher Education Accreditation and the Secretary of the U.S. Department of Education, and fully approved by the Washington State Professional Educators Board (PESB).

-While this catalogue provides students with the most current information regarding School of Education undergraduate programs, students are advised that programmatic changes are a common occurrence in the field of education and are usually the result of directives from the State Office of the Superintendent of Public Instruction and National Council for the Accreditation of Teacher Education.
+While this catalog provides students with the most current information regarding School of Education undergraduate programs, students are advised that programmatic changes are a common occurrence in the field of education and are usually the result of directives from the State Office of the Superintendent of Public Instruction (OSPI) and outside accreditation agencies.
 The School of Education takes seriously its responsibility to communicate all changes to education students.
 Students must be sure to meet with their education advisors regularly to complete a plan of study in compliance with current regulations.